Which is Better for DIY: A Subscription Plan or a One-Time Fertilizer Treatment? - Understanding the Cost of a Healthy Lawn

 Comparing Results: Subscription vs DIY

 The most important factor isn’t just cost — it’s results.
-Lawns thrive on consistency.
+Lawns thrive on consistency, especially when it comes to home lawns where tailored fertilization routines are designed for residential properties.
 Applying the right fertiliser at the right time of year creates thicker, greener grass that resists weeds and moss.
+Understanding the correct N-P-K (nitrogen, phosphorus, and potassium) ratio is crucial for optimal results, as nitrogen promotes lush growth while the right balance of P and K supports root strength and overall lawn health.

 With DIY shopping, results vary depending on the products chosen and how well they’re applied.
 Many homeowners only fertilise in spring, leaving their lawns weak in summer and autumn.